 Synthetic Function Tests

 Reference ranges for LFTs tend to vary depending on the laboratory.
+Further, normal reference ranges vary between males and females and may be higher for those with higher body mass index.

 The levels of LFTs can point to the differentials.
 Many disease processes have very distinct abnormalities in the liver enzymes.
 Further investigation is warranted if repeated tests confirm abnormality.